Our Team

 PhD Student

 Annyoung, my name is Min Hye, and I joined the lab in Fall22 as a doctoral student.
 I majored in psychology for both my undergrad and master’s degree too.
 I graduated from Liberty University (VA) and Sogang University (Seoul).
 My research interest is in how culture influences social cognition, and it probably comes from being exposed to diverse cultures as I have lived in Korea, New Zealand, and the US before.
-My research works so far concentrated on the cultural differences coming from holistic-analytical thinking and independent-interdependent social orientation, but I would like to investigate other things too.
+My research works focus on the cultural differences coming from holistic-analytical thinking and independent-interdependent social orientation.
 In my leisure time, I enjoy film photography and baking.

 Tsolmon Bayart-Od